 Keep the grass and other vegetation in your yard trimmed

 Keep your yard tidy to avoid creating hiding places and shelter for mosquitoes.
 Mow your lawn regularly, trim the hedges, and destroy all weeds and wild grasses.
 Also, try to avoid over-watering your plants.
 The excess moisture can offer yet another potential breeding ground for these pests.

 Citronella candles, fans, and torches/lanterns can also deter mosquitoes

 Citronella oil confuses and disorients mosquitoes.
 Fans make it harder for them to land on your skin by creating air turbulence.
 A mosquito trap is another handy device that uses light and gas to attract mosquitoes before trapping and killing them.

 If all else fails, call the pest control professionals

-They’ll assess your property then suggest and implement effective treatments tailored to your specific situation.
+They’ll assess your property and then suggest and implement effective treatments tailored to your specific situation.
 For example, they may install misters that periodically emit a mosquito repellent designed to keep the mosquitoes away from your pool.

-Follow these simple steps and you’ll be able to enjoy a pest-free swimming pool this summer.
+Follow these simple steps, and you’ll be able to enjoy a pest-free swimming pool this summer.